2026-05-10T00:00:00+02:00

 • Submissions can be made via the registration form available on this page

-Register & submit your poster and/or ‘failure abstract’ by Monday, 18 May.
+Register & submit your poster and/or ‘failure abstract’ by 21st of May.

 Any questions?
 Please contact the AI PhD Committee at AI-PhD-Committee@tudelft.nl